2hog/docker-training/12-factor/source.md

 1. Background, Motivation and the 12 factors
 2. Topology and Examples
 3. 12-factor apps with Docker

 ---
 class: center

 # Background, Motivation and the 12 factors

 ---

+# The 12-factor methodology

+A methodology for building scalable, durable and maintanable apps.

+---